davidwilliam/ga_engine/src/lattice_reduction/README.md

 ## Contributing

-This is research code for an FSE 2026 submission.
-See `paper/fse2026/IMPLEMENTATION_PLAN.md` for the complete development plan.
+This is research code for lattice reduction with geometric algebra optimizations.

 ## License